hiiamboris/red-spaces-gitlab-mirror/design-cards/single-vs-multiple-parents.md

 Problem 2 turned out to be tiny compared to the performance benefits of single-parent model.
 Even `image` space can simply share the same `image!` data, and only object gets copied.

 Problem 1 is bigger in my view, though I realize these demos have no practical value for UIs, and were just made to show off.
-In the end I decided to allow overriding the parent (/owner facet) during render of the same tree (`grid-view` first has a `zoomer` owner, then a `cell`), raise no error, but show a warning in debug mode, that this is most likely a bug.
+In the end I decided to allow overriding the parent during render of the same tree (`grid-view` first has a `zoomer` parent, then a `cell`), raise no error, but show a warning in debug mode, that this is most likely a bug.
 For these demos focus and timers won't work for `grid-view` and it's subtree.

 So, same space object cannot *legally* appear more than once in the tree anymore. *Technincally* it can, and it still works, but with all the risks explained above accepted.